What Is Pesto Pantesco?

 Pesto Pantesco is a style of pesto made on the Italian island of Pantelleria.
 The recipe typically includes capers, tomatoes, and almonds.
 It has a tangy, slightly spicy flavour and is often used as a sauce for fish dishes.

-While Pesto Pantesco's recipe bears similarities to traditional pesto, its inclusion of capers shows how people have always adapted the basic recipe to use the freshest and most abundant ingredients in the countryside around them.
-It is a beautiful concept that is the building block of everything we do here at GO!
-Pesto.
+While Pesto Pantesco's recipe resembles traditional pesto, its inclusion of capers shows how people have always adapted the basic recipe to use the freshest and most abundant ingredients in the countryside around them.

 Olive oil | 100g |